Enkhuizen

 Enkhuizen (/nl/) is a historic city and municipality in the Netherlands.
 Located in the region of West Friesland in the province of North Holland, the city developed as an important fishing and trading port during the Middle Ages and the Dutch Golden Age, when it was one of the wealthiest and most influential cities in the country.

 Today, the town is known for its well-preserved historic centre, maritime heritage, and cultural attractions.
-Enkhuizen remains an active regional hub with a population of approximately 18.843 inhabitants in 2025.
+Enkhuizen remains an active regional hub with a population of approximately 18,843 inhabitants in 2025.

 Etymology

 The name Enkhuizen appears in historical records as early as 1283, when it was written as Enkus(e) in a document about the robbery of English merchants.
 Over time, it was recorded in various forms, including Enchusen in 1311 and Enghusen in 1334.

 Several theories have been proposed to explain the origin of the name.
 One interpretation suggests that it derives from enk or eng, old words for a piece of farmland, usually a high-lying arable field known in other parts of the Netherlands as an es or enk.
-In this view, Enkhuizen would mean “the houses near the fields.”
+In this view, Enkhuizen would mean "the houses near the fields."
 However, this interpretation is subject to doubt, as the term enk is not attested as common regional vocabulary in West Friesland.

-Another possibility is that the name refers to a Frisian personal name, Enke or Henke, meaning “the houses belonging to Enke”.
+Another possibility is that the name refers to a Frisian personal name, Enke or Henke, meaning "the houses belonging to Enke".
 A more recent theory proposes a social origin, suggesting that an enke could have been a free farm labourer living in small groups of cottages separate from a central farmstead.

-Although no single interpretation can be confirmed with certainty, these hypotheses reflect the settlement’s agricultural character and its early medieval roots.
-Today, the exact origin of the name Enkhuizen remains open to debate.
+While no single interpretation can be confirmed with certainty, these hypotheses reflect the settlement's agricultural character and its early medieval roots.

 History

 Enkhuizen, like Hoorn and Amsterdam, was one of the harbour-towns of the VOC, from where overseas trade with the East Indies was conducted.
 It received city rights in 1356.
 On 24 June 1572 during the Eighty Years' War, in Enkhuizen five Franciscans from Alkmaar were hanged: known as the martyrs of Alkmaar.

 In the mid-17th century, Enkhuizen was at the peak of its power and was one of the most important harbour cities in the Netherlands.
-However, due to a variety of reasons, notably the silting up of the harbours, Enkhuizen lost its position to Amsterdam.
+However, due to various reasons, notably the silting up of the harbours, Enkhuizen lost its position to Amsterdam.